jacktasia/dumb-jump/README.md

 If you have any issues with the existing languages, or you want support for another one, then please [open an issue](https://github.com/jacktasia/dumb-jump/issues).
 PRs are also welcome.
 If you'd like to add a language these PRs for [lua](https://github.com/jacktasia/dumb-jump/pull/33) and [rust](https://github.com/jacktasia/dumb-jump/pull/57) are good examples.

-## Why?

-I wanted "jump to definition" functionality to "just work" in emacs.
-I use IntelliJ for Java and this functionality is basically the only thing I miss when I switch back to emacs for work in other languages.
-There are certainly other packages that offer this type of functionality, but they all require significantly more configuration and are often limited to a particular language.
-An alternative may be worth setting up if you are in a specific project or language often (see [alternatives](#alternatives)).

 ## Installing

 The recommended way to install Dumb Jump is via `package.el`.
 It's available on [MELPA](http://melpa.org/#/dumb-jump): <kbd>M-x</kbd> `package-install dumb-jump`